Stichaeopsis: Etymology

 Stichaeopsis means "having the appearance of Stichaeus, by which Kner is thought to have meant that the type species S. nana was similar in appearance to Stichaeus species.

 Characteristics

 Stichaeopsis fishes have moderately elongated bodies which has strong lateral compression and has no scales.
-The jaws are equal in length and have pointed teeth in them but there are no teeth on trhe roof of the mouth.
+The jaws are equal in length and have pointed teeth in them but there are no teeth on the roof of the mouth.
 There are no soft rays, only spines in the dorsal fin, all but the forwardmost being rigid.
 The pelvic fins have their insertion in front of the pectoral fins.
 They have three lateral lines.
 The largest published maximum standard length is in S. epallax which has attained 30 cm.

 Distribution and habitat

 Stichaeopsis species are found in the northwest Pacific Ocean in the Sea of Japan, Sea of Okhtosk, Strait of Tartary, off Sakhalin and the Kuril Islands.
 They are demersal fishes found on varies substrates in shallow coastal waters dow to 200 m.